Islam in Mozambique: Modern Mozambique

-Since the end of the socialist period (1989 onwards), Muslims have been able to proselytise freely and build new mosques.
 Muslims have also made their way into the parliament.
 Several South African, Kuwaiti and other Muslim agencies are active in Mozambique, with one important one being the African Muslim Agency.
 An Islamic University has been set up in Nampula, with a branch in Inhambane.
-Mozambique is also an active member of the Organisation of Islamic Cooperation (OIC).

 Rather than relying on the culturally loaded notions of a "chief" of régulo, the FRELIMO government has preferred to use the term "traditional authorities" to indicate a group of chiefs and their entourage of subordinate chiefs and healers.
 Realizing the social importance of this group, FRELIMO gradually reinstated "traditional authority."

 While the Muslim leadership in northern Mozambique seems to have recovered the "traditional" side of their authority and power with legal reforms, they are still largely associated with chieftainship and African culture rather than Islam.
 Because of this they are barely able to access benefits or gain socio-political influence through Islamic platforms or organizations.
 This situation has been the source of their continual frustration and resistance to the alleged racial and cultural discrimination perpetrated by FRELIMO allied with southern Wahhabis, Afro-Indians, and Indians.

 Whereas Sudan, for instance, had made sharia the law of the land, Mozambique has made attempts to recognize both traditional and religious marriages.